 Description of the Project

-The European dimension will be reinforced as a result of the sustainable cooperation of the five partner schools.
-Mobilities, methodological changes, and the internationalization of the institutions will mark a turning point at school level after the European experience and will serve as the basis for future cooperation.
-The project will also help create long-lasting synergies with institutions and collaborating partners in the activities at local, regional and international level.
-We will seek opportunities for carrying on joint activities based on our project findings and will take part in new eTwinning or another international project trying to involve as many new members as possible
+Thanks to safe.netizens@eu project our schools are now better equipped and enhanced with different teaching practices and approaches, new curricular content has been incorporated in the schools’ curricula.
+The European dimension has been reinforced as a result of the sustainable cooperation of the five partner schools.
+Mobilities, methodological changes, and the internationalization of the institutions mark a turning point at school level after this European experience and will serve as the basis for future cooperation.
+The project has also helped create long-lasting synergies with institutions and collaborating partners in the activities at local, regional and international level.